lucidworks/fusion-doc-builder/README.md

 # fusion-doc-builder

-Docker container for building Lucidworks docs
+Docker container for building Lucidworks Fusion docs.

 NOTE: This is a public repo.